 There is no apt translation for "Pura Vida", as it encompasses more than just "pure life".
 It is an attitude to life, or more precisely, the Costa Rican attitude to life.
 Finding an adequate description for this country is no easy feat.
 Exotic, adventurous and colourful are just as fitting as peaceful or tranquil.
 A land of contrasts — which make Costa Rica so captivating.

 Though occasionally referred to as "the Switzerland of Central America", Costa Rica is absolutely unique.
 And also stunningly beautiful.
 It has the world’s highest concentration of different natural forests.
 And one would be hard pressed to find a similarly--sized country that boasts coasts on two different oceans.
 "Getting to know Costa Rica –or even a small part of it– requires at least fourteen days," Enrique tells us.
 This is because, though comparatively small, Costa Rica is set in different climate zones which makes travel within the country relatively long.
 "The Tortuguero – Limón – South Caribbean – Arenal Volcano – Monteverde – Manuel Antonio – Corcovado – Pérez Zeledón - San José route is especially popular among Swiss tourists," our guide informs us.
-He should know, considering that he is a real expert who has worked as a tourist guide in Costa Rica for 25 years.
+He should know, considering that he is a real expert who has worked as a tourist guide in Costa Rica for decades.
 In the five days at our disposal, we manage just four of these stops, namely Tortuguero, Limón, Pérez Zeledón and the capital San José.
 When touring a country, it makes sense to spend the occasional two full days in one place.
 After all, rather than just a hint of "Pura Vida", it should be experienced to the full.

 Tortuguero – a paradise for nature enthusiasts